nammayatri/nammayatri/docs/CONTRIBUTING.md

 `<issue-number>` Github issue number to automatically link the commit with the issue

 `<short-summary>` try to provide descriptive message here.
-Its also easier to write smaller message if the commits are smaller.
+It's also easier to write smaller message if the commits are smaller.

 ### Branch naming convention